semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

 ### Semgrep Pro Engine CI scan issues

-To ensure scans reliably complete, Semgrep Pro Engine can fall back to the use of Semgrep OSS.
+To ensure scans reliably complete, Semgrep Pro Engine can fall back to the use of Semgrep OSS Engine.
 This ensures that in the vast majority of cases, scans run successfully.

 If a scan uses more than 5&nbsp;GB of memory during pre-processing, the scan uses Semgrep OSS Engine to ensure lower memory consumption.
 Similarly, if the Semgrep Pro Engine scan doesn't complete after 3 hours, the Pro Engine results in time out and Semgrep OSS rescans the repository.
 Typically, this is because the repository is very large.